eag1ex/pocket.js/readme.md

 #### About
 * Pocket data redistribution controller, a way of asking for something and getting it back by assignment.
-* You assing tasks to Pocket id, each task is associated to individual Pocket, and controlled via PocketSet, once all tasks in your payload are completed, a ready callback is initiated.
+* You assign tasks, associated to individual Pocket, that are controlled by PocketModule, once all tasks in your payload are completed, `await ready(id)` can be called.

 #### Why use it
 * Your data project is assignment driven, and requires tasks to complete each job
 * Ask for a task, and receive a result by job assignment
+* Destribution of data sheduled assignments

 #### Stack
 * Node.js, ES6, Javascript, data-management, Promise, prototype, Istanbul/nyc, Eslint, Mocha/Chai, custom/Utils, debug/error exception handling.